 TMDHosting offers good prices with all its hosting types.
 The cheapest shared hosting plan costs just $2.95/mo.
-If you’re looking for a WordPress-specific plan or cloud hosting – both come for $5.95/mo.
+If you’re looking for a WordPress-specific plan or cloud hosting plans – both come for a very affordable price too.
 You can also choose from VPS, reseller, or dedicated server hosting.

 |Type of hosting||Best for|

 |Shared hosting||A beginner-friendly hosting for smaller sites.
 Get up to 50% OFF TMDHosting!|

 |WordPress hosting||Affordable WordPress-focused hosting.|

 |Cloud hosting||Slightly more advanced users.
 Very affordable and powerful hosting.|

 |VPS hosting||Bigger sites and online stores.
 A slightly more advanced solution.|